Apurv91970/E-Commerce-website/README.md

 # E-Commerce-website
-A front-end e-commerce website inspired by Myntra, developed using HTML, CSS, and JavaScript.
+This project is a front-end Myntra clone e-commerce website built using HTML, CSS, and JavaScript.
+It focuses on responsive UI design, product listing, and basic cart functionality.
+This project is created for learning and portfolio purposes.